-Georgia is the host and creator of Generation Women, a monthly storytelling night in Brooklyn, NY.
-Generation Women invites five women of note from five different generations to share an original story on a theme.
+Georgia is the host and creator of the New York Times-recommended Generation Women, a monthly storytelling night in Brooklyn, NY.
+Generation Women invites six women of note from six different generations, 20s through 70s, to share an original story on a theme.

-Georgia has received a grant for her fiction and has been selected to attend various writer’s residencies in the US and Europe.
-She is the creator of the online course The Pro-Active Author.
+Georgia has received a grant for her fiction and has been selected to attend writer’s residencies in the US and Europe.

-In 2014, she co-wrote the play Pickles & Hargraves, and the Curse of the Tanzanian Glimmerfish with Ryan Williams.
+She co-wrote the play Pickles & Hargraves, and the Curse of the Tanzanian Glimmerfish with Ryan Williams.
 This one-hour comic murder mystery follows a debonair mouse detective who solves a murder at the 49th Annual Fish Fanciers Convention.
-It was selected for a five-show run at the New York International Fringe Festival.
+It was selected for a five-show run at the New York International Fringe Festival in 2014.

-In Australia, Georgia won a national film and TV pitching competition for an original one-hour television pilot, Starts at Sunset.
-She has written for the Aussie TV drama Home & Away, and has created several pilots, spec scripts and web series.
-She's worked as a freelance journalist for over ten years and is published in Cosmo, Bust, In-Style, Daily Life and many more.
+In Australia, Georgia won a national film and TV pitching competition and wrote for the TV drama Home & Away.
+She worked as a freelance journalist for over ten years and was published in Cosmo, Bust, In-Style, Daily Life and many more.

-Georgia has been performing improv in New York for seven years.
-Trained at the Upright Citizen’s Brigade Theater, she's a former UCB house team member.
-She appeared in The Untitled Web Series That Morgan Evans Is Doing For MTV (MTV).
-Georgia is enthusiastically vegetarian, proudly queer, definitely a city-dweller, and a long-time lover and supporter of the arts, such as New York and Sydney's indie theater scenes and Australia's Erotic Fan Fiction community (of which Eddie Sharp kindly credits her as a co-creator).
-She loves beach days, group dinners, and her beautiful girlfriend.
+Georgia performed improv in New York for seven years and is a former UCB house team member.
+Georgia is enthusiastically vegetarian, proudly queer, definitely a city-dweller, and a long-time lover and supporter of the arts, including Australia's Erotic Fan Fiction community (of which Eddie Sharp kindly credits her as a co-creator).
+She loves beach days, group dinners, and her beautiful fiancée.